beestat/app/README.md

 - Improved chart export sizes/filenames
 - Updated chart axis to not change when toggling series
 - Rewrote entire frontend to not be a heap of garbage

+### Other Notes:
+Upon logging in all thermostat data will re-sync as there is new data added that was not synced previously.
+Because of this, historical oudoor weather data (Prior to April 2018) is lost due to ecobee's switching of weather providers.
+This data may be restored at a later date as the original copy of that data was retained in beestat.

 ### Beestat 1.0 (5/8/2018)
 #### Bug Fixes: